Anne Bogart (Artistic Director)

 Akiko Aizawa (Actor)

-Ms. Aizawa has been a member of SITI Company since 1997, after seven years as a member of the Suzuki Company of Toga.
-With SITI: A Rite, Trojan Women (After Euripides), Café Variations, American Document, Antigone, Under Construction, Who Do You Think You Are, Radio Macbeth, bobrauschenbergamerica, Freshwater, Hotel Cassiopeia, A Midsummer Night’s Dream, Intimations for Saxophone, La Dispute, War of the Worlds, War of the Worlds–the Radio Play, and systems/layers.
-Roles with SCOT include: Trojan Women, Three Sisters and Dionysus.
+Ms. Aizawa has been a member of SITI Company since 1997.
+With SITI: Persians, Steel Hammer, A Rite, Trojan Women (After Euripides), Café Variations, Radio Macbeth, American Document, Antigone, Under Construction, Who Do You Think You Are, bobrauschenbergamerica, Freshwater, Hotel Cassiopeia, A Midsummer Night's Dream, Intimations for Saxophone, La Dispute, War of the Worlds, War of the Worlds–the Radio Play, and systems/layers.
 Theaters/festivals include BAM, Humana, the Public Theater, New York Theatre Workshop, Joyce Theater, Guggenheim Museum, Park Avenue Armory, New York Live Arts, American Repertory Theater, Arts Emerson, Arena Stage, Court Theatre, Krannert Center, Clarice Smith Performing Arts Center, Carolina Performing Arts, Wexner Center, Los Angeles Opera and Getty Villa.
 International festivals/venues include: Edinburgh, Dublin, Bonn, Bobigny, Helsinki, Melbourne, Bogota, São Paulo, Santiago, Buenos Aires, Tokyo, Toga and Moscow.
 Akiko is originally from Akita, Japan.

 J. Ed Araiza (Actor)